 - Hydrostatic Cover: which covers consequential loss due to water logging

-- Cashless Facility at the Affiliated Garage: Check with your favourite garage for which insurance company they have a tie up for cashless claims so that cashless claims can be easily settled rather than running around for reimbursement!
+- Cashless Facility at the Affiliated Garage: Check with your favourite garage for which insurance company they have a tie up for cashless claims so that cashless car insurance claims can be easily settled rather than running around for reimbursement!

 - Insured Declared Value or IDV: Insured Declared Value is the basic amount which is fixed by the insurer for that year’s current market value of the vehicle which is provided in case the vehicle is stolen or total loss of vehicle.

 - Compulsory and Voluntary Deductibles: Is the basic minimum amount that needs to be paid for each and every claim.
 For example it is Rs 1000 or Rs 2000 which is the minimum guaranteed amount you would have to pay to make each and every claim.
 Including deductibles usually reduce premium so that fake or small claims are avoided or at least reduced

 - No Claim Bonus or NCB: Is an additional coverage that is provided to the policies which does not claim for an entire year.
 So, if you have not claimed in your motor insurance policy for one whole year, about 5-10% of the IDV is given as a bonus on renewal.
 So, on renewal, NCB needs to be checked that it has been accurately calculated especially if there has been no claim in the previous year and NCB needs to be carried forward.
 NCB can accumulate upto a maximum of 50%.

 - Renewal Quote: The renewal quote can vary due to variable quotations based on:

 - IDV (Insured declared value): The basic value of the car depends on the IDV

 - Deductibles: compulsory or voluntary depending upon the type of plan

 - No Claim Bonus: Which is carried forward